gudyfr/fhtts/docs/docs/index.md

 # Getting Started

-## Download and install the Frosthaven Asssitant
+## Download and install the Frosthaven Asssitant (required for ALL players)
 Builds are available for windows, mac osx, and android.
 [Frosthaven Assistant](https://github.com/gudyfr/FrosthavenAssistant/releases)
 If you plan on using the narration integration, a desktop build is recommended.